-- 1. If the student is not satisfied with the decision of the associate vice president, the student will have five business days to file a formal, written appeal with the Vice President of Academic Affairs.
+- 1. If the student is not satisfied with the decision of the associate vice president, he/she will have five business days to file a formal, written appeal with the Vice President of Academic Affairs.
 This written appeal should include a copy of the Academic Grievance Notice submitted to the Associate Vice President and any additional documentation or explanation that is appropriate. - 2.
-The Vice President for Academic Affairs will inform the course instructor, the department chair, and the associate vice president of the formal appeal and will have 10 business days to meet with all parties involved, make a thorough evaluation, and notify the student, course instructor, department chair, and associate vice president in writing of all findings, decision, and the rationale for the decision.
+The Vice President for Academic Affairs will inform the course instructor, the department chair, and the associate vice president of the formal appeal and will have ten business days to meet with all parties involved, make a thorough evaluation, and notify the student, course instructor, department chair, and associate vice president in writing of his/her findings, decision, and the rationale for his/her decision.